kontoulis/rabbit-manager/README.md

-# RabbitMQ Manager (Standalone)
+# Rabbit Manager (Standalone)

-RabbitMQ Manager is a standalone php package to easily manage RabbitMQ
+Rabbit Manager is a standalone php package to easily manage RabbitMQ

   - Built-in command line tools.
 Simple commands to add/receive messages to/from RabbitMQ
   - Install as Standalone, or add it to your own project